What is Responsible Travel? Please read the article below to learn more about the travel concept and our commitment.

-Nepal is a beautiful country with so much to offer to tourists from all over the world, however in order to preserve that natural beauty it is important to tread lightly, and practice sustainability at every stage of your adventure.
+Nepal is a beautiful country with so much to offer to tourists from all over the world.
+However, it is important to tread lightly to preserve that natural beauty.
+And practice sustainability at every stage of your adventure.

-We are committed to promoting responsible travel in the region, and we do this in a number of ways.
-Firstly all of the guides, porters, and other members of the team you will work with are local to the region, meaning the money we spend on staffing and the skills we teach to our newest employees stay in the communities we visit.
-This means that when you tour Nepal with us, you are actually supporting local Nepalese economies.
-We also offset as many of the main carbon emissions created by your trip as possible.
-We do this in a way that has a community benefit and supports local environmental projects.
+We are committed to promoting responsible travel in the region, and we do this in several ways.
+Firstly, the guides, porters and other team members you will work with are local to the region.
+It means the money we spend on staffing and hiring employees will go to the communities we visit.
+Further, you support the local Nepalese economy when you travel to Nepal with us.
+Finally, we also offset as many of the main carbon emissions created by your trip as possible.
+So again, we do this in a way that has a community benefit and supports local environmental projects.

-The first thing you can do is choose a tour company (such as our own) that is committed to responsible travel.
+The first thing you can do is choose a tour company (such as our own), which is well known for responsible travel.
 We will do a lot of the hard work for you, such as offsetting your emissions and choosing the best local places to eat and drink, meaning that all you have to do is focus on enjoying your trek and having fun.
-For many adventurers, sampling the local produce and purchasing local handicrafts and other goods is the highlight of their trip, so this is one of the easiest ways in which you can ensure your travel is sustainable!
+For many adventurers, sampling the local produce and purchasing local handicrafts and other goods is the highlight of their trip, so this is one of the easiest ways to ensure your travel is sustainable!

-Another easy way you can help is to say no to plastic: that means both plastic bags and plastic water bottles.
-Both of these can be incredibly harmful to the delicate biology of the Himalaya region.
-If you plan on shopping, we ask that you carry a reusable cotton bag.
-We also recommend that you carry a reusable water bottle or, better still, that you stop for a drink in one of the local Nepalese tea houses are really explore and enjoy the local culture.
+Another easy way you can help is to say no to plastic.
+That means both plastic bags and plastic water bottles.
+Both of these can be incredibly harmful to the delicate biology of the Himalayan region.
+We ask that you carry a reusable cotton bag if you plan on shopping.
+We also recommend that you carry a reusable water bottle or, better still, stop for a drink in one of the local Nepalese tea houses to explore and enjoy the local culture.
 Finally, don’t forget to recycle!
-It’s easy, and it means you don’t have to carry your waste-products with you for the duration of your trip.
+It’s easy, and you don’t have to carry your waste products with you for the duration of your trip.